rlabbe/Kalman-and-Bayesian-Filters-in-Python/README.md

 Some chapters introduce functions that are useful for the rest of the book.
 Those functions are initially defined within the Notebook itself, but the code is also stored in a Python file that is imported if needed in later chapters.
 I do document when I do this where the function is first defined, but this is still a work in progress.
 I try to avoid this because then I always face the issue of code in the directory becoming out of sync with the code in the book.
 However, IPython Notebook does not give us a way to refer to code cells in other notebooks, so this is the only mechanism I know of to share functionality across notebooks.

+There is an undocumented directory called **exp**.
+This is where I write and test code prior to putting it in the book.
+There is some interesting stuff in there, and feel free to look at it.
+As the book evolves I plan to create examples and projects, and a lot of this material will end up there.
+Small experiments will eventually just be deleted.
+If you are just interested in reading the book you can safely ignore this directory.

+The directory **styles** contains a css file containing the style guide for the book.
+The default look and feel of IPython Notebook is rather plain.
+Work is being done on this.
+I have followed the examples set by books such as [Probabilistic Programming and Bayesian Methods for Hackers](http://nbviewer.ipython.org/github/CamDavidsonPilon/Probabilistic-Programming-and-Bayesian-Methods-for-Hackers/blob/master/Chapter1_Introduction/Chapter1_Introduction.ipynb).
+I have also been very influenced by Professor Lorena Barba's fantastic work, [available here](https://github.com/barbagroup/CFDPython).
+I owe all of my look and feel to the work of these projects.

 License
 -----